afterdesign/MacTerminal/README.md

-# Sublime Text terminal plugin for macOS
+# Sublime Text terminal plugin for macOS and effort

 Fully packaged and able to open in a new tab.